-One of the features touted by Amazon is something called “drop in”.
-This basically allows you to watch a video feed that is attached to your account, or has allowed access, without the recipient accepting the call.
-While this may sound a little creepy to some, it is worth baring in mind Amazon really are pushing these devices for families, and the idea of being able to check up on the kids or elderly parents is something that may outweigh the ‘creep factor’ for many people.
-There is also an obligatory ten second wait before the video link starts, so the recipient can tell their Echo Show not to accept the call, or only accept audio rather than video.
+One of the features touted by Amazon is something called “drop-in”.
+This basically allows you to watch a video feed that is attached to your account or has allowed access, without the recipient accepting the call.
+While this may sound a little creepy to some, it is worth bearing in mind Amazon really are pushing these devices for families, and the idea of being able to check up on the kids or elderly parents is something that may outweigh the ‘creep factor’ for many people.
+There is also an obligatory ten-second wait before the video link starts, so the recipient can tell their Echo Show not to accept the call, or only accept audio rather than video.

-Integrations such as the Ring Video doorbell are also available at launch, and more should follow pretty quickly, as Amazon try to steal an even bigger lead on rivals Google Home.
-Expect more and more integrations after launch, but whether the Show will play nicely with the plethora of Google backed smart home devices is yet to be seen.
+Integrations such as the Ring Video doorbell are also available at launch, and more should follow pretty quickly, as Amazon tries to steal an even bigger lead on rivals Google Home.
+Expect more and more integrations after launch, but whether the Show will play nicely with the plethora of Google-backed smart home devices is yet to be seen.
 More likely is integrations with the Amazon Fire TV sticks and anything else in the Amazon ecosystem.

 The Show is available for order now, starting at $229, and if you are interested in this device, there are currently deals for multi-packs, so head over to Amazon and place your order.
-If however you are a Google Home user, or even someone who is deeply entrenched in the Apple ecosystem, it may be worth waiting a couple of months as both Google and Apple are rumored to soon be releasing similar devices with screens.
-The battle for the smart home is is heating up rather nicely in 2017.
+If however, you are a Google Home user or even someone who is deeply entrenched in the Apple ecosystem, it may be worth waiting a couple of months as both Google and Apple are rumoured to soon be releasing similar devices with screens.
+The battle for the smart home is heating up rather nicely in 2017.